dscho/pagefind-xkcd-demo/content/comics/2025-1-24-t-rex-evolution.md

 [The graph shows three animals positioned from the top left, to the middle to the bottom right of the graph.]

-[The first animal is a regular dinosaur walking on it's hind legs, with fairly long front legs.
+[The first animal is a regular dinosaur walking on its hind legs, with fairly long front legs.
 It is positioned at 4 limbs and 150 million years ago.
 A label is written above and right of it:]

 4 normal limbs